Abhik004/ahead/README.md

 #### Using npm

-bash
-Verify
-Open In Editor

-Edit

-Run

-Copy code
-1npm run dev
+npm run dev

 #### Using yarn

-bash
-Verify
-Open In Editor

-Edit

-Run

-Copy code
-1yarn dev
+yarn dev

 #### Using pnpm

-bash
-Verify
-Open In Editor

-Edit

-Run

-Copy code
-1pnpm dev
+pnpm dev

 #### Using bun

-bash
-Verify
-Open In Editor

-Edit

-Run

-Copy code
-1bun dev
+bun dev

 Open http://localhost:3000 with your browser to see the result.